Chetwoould History, Family Crest & Coats of Arms

 Important Dates for the Chetwoould family

 This web page shows only a small excerpt of our Chetwoould research.
-Another 92 words (7 lines of text) covering the years 179 and 1797 are included under the topic Early Chetwoould History in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) covering the years 1650, 1720, 1720 and 1797 are included under the topic Early Chetwoould History in all our PDF Extended History products and printed products wherever possible.

 Chetwoould Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Chetwoould family name include Chetwode, Chetwood, Chetwoode, Chitwood, Chitwode and others.

 Early Notables of the Chetwoould family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early Chetwoould Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chetwoould family to Ireland

 Some of the Chetwoould family moved to Ireland, but this topic is not covered in this excerpt.

 Another 44 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chetwoould family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Chetwoould surname or a spelling variation of the name include: Marie Chittwood who settled in Boston Massachusetts in 1635; John Chitwood settled in Barbados in 1694; William Chitwood settled in Virginia in 1636.

 - ^ Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
 Westminster: John Bower Nichols and Sons, 1866, Print.